stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 You can develop Web applications in Go with just the standard library and a few third-party packages, but you will need to handle many features and technical decisions yourself.
-These frameworks provide a structure and sets of tested components for your
+These frameworks provide conventions and sets of tested components for your
 applications:

 - [chi](https://github.com/go-chi/chi) - A minimal router and middleware framework for